nikomatsakis/mathema/README.md

 my-deck/mathema.data
 ```

-You can then add cards to your deck by doing
+You can then add cards to your deck by creating text files in the
+`my-deck` directory.
+These files should have the extension `.cards`.

 ## Format of the flashcard file

-Flashcards are kept in a pair of files that always have related names.
+Flashcards are kept `.cards` files.
+Each is a text file that is meant
-One is edited by humans (well, and the tool) and one exclusively by
+to be edited by humans, though `mathema` will also edit it when a
+`cards` file is first loaded (just to insert a uuid).

+The way it is meant to work is like this.
+First, you assemble a file
+that contains the list of words you would like to add to your deck.
-the tool itself.
-The human edited file is formatted like so:
+The card file is formatted like so:

 ```
 en lesson